DenisMasterHerobrine/MagicalForest/README.md

 - Traverse

 # To-Do List
-- Implement Mana Pool system
+- Implement Silverwood
-- Add guidebook
+- Implement Greatwood
-- Implement Silverblood Trees
+- Implement config file to define biomes settings
-- Implement Silvyrhil tools set
+- Implement Tainted Biome
-- Implement Silvyrhul spell system
+- Begin work on Amber and Aspect Crystals

 NOTE:
- - "master" branch is for 1.16.1 builds, currently have only biome, when 1.15.2 content will be finished - To-Do List features will be ported to 1.16.X.
+ - "master" branch is for 1.16.2+ builds, also called as TC4: CE.
+Magical Forest will be revived as another project in memory of Thaumcraft by Azanor.
+Everything will be written from scratch.
- - "1.15.2" branch is for 1.15.2 builds, currently WIP and have LTS support and needs a completed to-do list.
+ - "1.15.2" branch is for 1.15.2 builds, currently abandoned version of Magical Forest.